Skip to Content

 How much does a Mini Berniedoodle Cost?

-The cost of a Mini Bernedoodle puppy varies based on factors like breeder reputation, location, lineage of the parent dogs, and coat type.
+The cost of a Mini Bernedoodle puppy varies based on factors like breeder reputation, location and coat type.
 Reputable breeders who prioritize health and early socialization typically charge more.
 Unique coat colors or patterns may also command higher prices.

-On average, a Mini Bernedoodle can range from $2,500 to $5,000 or more.
+On average, a cost can range from $2,500 to $5,000.
 It’s crucial to research breeders thoroughly, ensuring they emphasize health and ethical breeding.
 If you would prefer to have your puppy trained before you bring them home, so you can skip the puppy blues, the price tag goes up to 15K.

-To learn more about what goes into the cost of a mini Bernedoodle read our post Mini Bernedoodle Price: What do they cost?
+To learn more about what goes into the cost read our post Mini Bernedoodle Price: What do they cost?

 Tri-color bernedoodle puppy